hohmannr/bubblified/README.md

 time_bubble="%T"
 ```

-Build a bubble by enclosing the variable with `$bubble_left` and `$bubble_right`
+Build a bubble by enclosing the variable with `$bubble_left` and `$bubble_right`.

 ```
 time_bubble="$bubble_left%T$bubble_right"
 ```

-*OPTIONAL* - If you want a different text color, then add an escape sequence with the color definition
+*OPTIONAL* - If you want a different text color, then add an escape sequence with the color definition or achieve 256 color support by using the in-built foreground function and a zsh-color-string or a zsh-color-code.

 ```
 time_bubble="$bubble_left%{$fg[red]%}%T$bubble_right"
+# or
+time_bubble="$bubble_left$(foreground '073')%T$bubble_right"
 ```

-Add the variable to the `PROMPT`
+Add the variable to the `PROMPT`.

 ```
 PROMPT='...$time_bubble...'